SteelCompendium/data-md-dse/Bestiary/Monsters/Rivals/1st Echelon/Statblocks/Rival Fury.md

 reason: 0
 intuition: 0
 presence: 0
-traits:
-  - name: Overwhelm
-    effects:
-      - effect: Once per turn, when the fury force moves a creature or object, or shifts adjacent to a creature or object, they can make a free strike against that creature or object.
+features:
-  - name: Rivalry
+  - type: feature
-    effects:
-      - effect: At the start of an encounter, the fury chooses one creature within their line of effect.
-Both the fury and the creature can add a d3 roll to power rolls they make against each other.
-abilities:
+    feature_type: ability
-  - name: Brutal Impact
+    name: Brutal Impact
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 2
-        t1: 7 damage; push 1
+        tier1: 7 damage; push 1
-        t2: 11 damage; push 2
+        tier2: 11 damage; push 2
-        t3: 14 damage; push 3
+        tier3: 14 damage; push 3
+      - cost: 2 Malice
-      - effect: Each target who has M < 1 is slowed (save ends).
+        effect: Each target who has M < 1 is slowed (save ends).
-        cost: 2 Malice
+  - type: feature
+    feature_type: ability
-  - name: Let's Tussle
+    name: Let's Tussle
     icon: 🗡
     cost: 2 Malice
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature
     effects:
       - roll: Power Roll + 2
-        t1: 8 damage; M < 0 grabbed
+        tier1: 8 damage; M < 0 grabbed
-        t2: 13 damage; M < 1 grabbed
+        tier2: 13 damage; M < 1 grabbed
-        t3: 16 damage; M < 2 grabbed
+        tier3: 16 damage; M < 2 grabbed
+      - name: Effect
-      - effect: The target must be the fury's size or smaller.
+        effect: The target must be the fury's size or smaller.
 While the target is grabbed this way, the fury gains an edge on strikes against them.
+  - type: feature
+    feature_type: trait
+    name: Overwhelm
+    icon: ⭐️
+    effects:
+      - effect: Once per turn, when the fury force moves a creature or object, or shifts adjacent to a creature or object, they can make a free strike against that creature or object.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Rivalry
+    icon: ⭐️
+    effects:
+      - effect: At the start of an encounter, the fury chooses one creature within their line of effect.
+Both the fury and the creature can add a d3 roll to power rolls they make against each other.
 ~~~